JoyChurchill4/cipher-win-hub/README.md

 _The bundled recording (~10 MB) walks through the refreshed UI, Sepolia deployment, and the encrypted selection lifecycle end-to-end._

+**Video Highlights**
+- Dashboard tour showing candidate enrollment and selection readiness indicators
+- Live run of the encrypted selection on Sepolia using the deployed `EncryptedRandomSelector` contract
+- Local ciphertext reveal workflow demonstrating proof-based decryption and audit trail checks

 ## 📋 Overview

 The Encrypted Random Selector establishes a privacy-preserving draw to choose employees or DAO members without revealing identities.
 All participant submissions are encrypted end-to-end and selections run entirely within Zama's FHEVM.